 Reykjavik Marathon, 24 August, Reykjavik

-Anyone still wondering “is August a good time to visit Iceland?” need only read our guide to know that they’ll probably not have enough days in August to do everything that Iceland has to offer.
+Anyone still wondering if August is a good time to visit Iceland only needs to read our guide to know that they’ll probably not have enough days in August to do everything that Iceland has to offer.